bobbyluig/bobbyluig.github.io/_posts/2022-12-19-adventures-with-aurora-part-1.md

 The leader serially performs the last stage because the order of commits to the storage engine should ideally be the same as the order of operations in the binary log.
 Performance could be improved if followers ran the last stage themselves in separate threads, but it could result in a different commit ordering (although this usually does not matter).

 Lured by the promise of higher performance, we enabled the parameter in our load testing environment and found that it did have a positive impact on commit latency.
 We enabled `binlog_order_commits` in production to monitor its impact.
-Less than 24 hours later, the entire database goes down. 😱
+Less than 24 hours later, the entire database goes down.

 ## Database Deadlock

-We know that transactions can deadlock, but the database has mechanisms to remedy this (usually by aborting one of the transactions in a deadlock).
+We know that transactions can deadlock, but the database has mechanisms to remedy this (usually by aborting one of the transactions).
 In this case however, no transactions were able to make progress.
 From metrics, it appeared that transactions were all blocked on the `COMMIT` statement.
 Interestingly, read-only transactions were able to proceed without any issues.

 Clearly, there was some kind of deadlock within the database itself, and it was triggered by us changing the value of `binlog_order_commits`.
 However, we wanted to understand why this happened and why we were not able to catch it in other environments.
 We scoured the [MySQL Bug System](https://bugs.mysql.com/) looking for clues and came across bug [#68569](https://bugs.mysql.com/bug.php?id=68569).
 It looked similar to the issue we ran into, but it was not immediately clear what triggered the deadlock.
 We had to dive deeper—straight into MySQL source code.